 My right honourable friend the Chancellor of the Exchequer (Alistair Darling) has made the following Written Statement.

-The Economic and Financial Affairs Council will be held in Brussels on 4 March 2008.
-The items on the agenda are as follows:
+The Economic and Financial Affairs Council was held in Brussels on 12 February 2008.
+The Financial Secretary to the Treasury attended for the UK.
+The items on the agenda were as follows:

 Implementation of the Stability and Growth Pact.
 Stability and Convergence Programmes: First series of Member States

-Ministers will be invited to adopt council opinions on the stability programmes of Austria, Spain, Ireland, Portugal, Greece, Malta, Cyprus, Slovenia, and on the convergence programmes of the Czech Republic, Bulgaria, Estonia, Latvia, Denmark and Lithuania.
+Ministers adopted council opinions on the stability programmes of Germany, Italy, Finland, Luxembourg, France and the Netherlands and on the convergence programmes of the UK, Hungary, Sweden, Romania and Slovakia.
 The UK supports a prudent interpretation of the stability and growth pact (SGP) which takes into account the economic cycle, sustainability and the important role of public investment.

 Preparation of the European Council (13 and 14 March)